godotengine/godot-docs/contributing/documentation/docs_image_guidelines.rst

 Krita is designed as a painting program the cropping tool gives you pixel precision by default.
 Of course, feel free to use a different program you are familiar with.

-If you've never used Krita before download it from the `official website <https://krita.org/en/download/krita-desktop/>`_, on Linux you may also be able to download it from your distributions repository, flathub is also an option.
+If you've never used Krita before download it from the `official Krita website <https://krita.org/en/download/krita-desktop/>`_, on Linux you may also be able to download it from your distributions repository, flathub is also an option.
 Once it's installed on your computer open Krita then open the image you want to crop.
 This button on the left panel is the crop tool.